vkjfetr-bot/ACM/README.md

-# ACM V9 - Autonomous Asset Condition Monitoring
+# ACM V10 - Autonomous Asset Condition Monitoring

-ACM V9 is a multi-detector pipeline for autonomous asset condition monitoring.
-It combines structured feature engineering, an ensemble of statistical and ML detectors, drift-aware fusion, and flexible outputs so that engineers can understand what is changing, when it started, and which sensors or regimes are responsible.
+ACM V10 is a multi-detector pipeline for autonomous asset condition monitoring.
+It combines structured feature engineering, an ensemble of statistical and ML detectors, drift-aware fusion, predictive forecasting, and flexible outputs so that engineers can understand what is changing, when it started, which sensors or regimes are responsible, and what will happen next.

-**Current Version:** v9.0.0 - Production Release
+**Current Version:** v10.0.0 - Production Release with Enhanced Forecasting

 For a complete, implementation-level walkthrough (architecture, modules, configs, operations, and reasoning), see `docs/ACM_SYSTEM_OVERVIEW.md`.

-### v9.0.0 Release Highlights
+### v10.0.0 Release Highlights
+- **Unified Forecasting Engine**: Health forecasts, RUL predictions, failure probability, and physical sensor forecasts consolidated into 4 tables (down from 12+)
+- **Sensor Value Forecasting**: Predicts future values for critical physical sensors (Motor Current, Bearing Temperature, Pressure, etc.) with confidence intervals using linear trend and VAR methods
+- **Enhanced RUL Predictions**: Monte Carlo simulations with probabilistic models, multiple calculation paths (trajectory, hazard, energy-based)
+- **Smart Coldstart Mode**: Progressive data loading with exponential window expansion for sparse historical data
+- **Gap Tolerance**: Increased from 6h to 720h (30 days) to support historical replay with large gaps
+- **Forecast State Management**: Persistent model state with version tracking and optimistic locking (ACM_ForecastingState)
+- **Adaptive Configuration**: Per-equipment auto-tuning with configuration history tracking (ACM_AdaptiveConfig)
-- **Detector Label Consistency (CRIT-04)**: All detectors now use standardized human-readable format ("Multivariate Outlier (PCA-T²)") across all outputs and dashboards
+- **Detector Label Consistency**: Standardized human-readable format across all outputs and dashboards
-- **Database Cleanup**: Removed 9 unused/backup tables; reduced from 85 to 79 total tables
-- **Equipment Standardization**: All 26 runs use consistent equipment codes aligned with Equipment master table
-- **Run Completion Tracking**: All runs have valid CompletedAt timestamps; 4 incomplete runs marked with NOOP status
-- **Procedure Fixes**: Fixed usp_ACM_FinalizeRun to properly reference ACM_Runs table
-- **Enhanced Testing**: Comprehensive validation suite with 30+ unit tests and 8 SQL validation checks
-- **Professional Versioning**: Implemented semantic versioning (v9.0.0) with proper git tag management

 ## What ACM is